benmvp/slides/2019/webu/webdev.md

 _[17 minutes]_

 - For this, we could use a whole bunch of `&nbsp;` entities
+  * This was also used heavily
+  * Because HTML ignores multiple whitespace characters
 - But the spacing is dependent on the font
   * Wouldn't be exact if needed to line things up
 - So the spacer gif was the solution
+- And then...

 =====
 <!-- .slide: data-background="url(../../img/webdev/greg-rakozy-129733-unsplash.jpg) no-repeat center" data-background-size="cover" -->

 NOTES:
-- And then CSS became a thing!
+- CSS became a thing!
-- We had HTML AND CSS!
+- We had HTML **AND** CSS!
-- Awesome!
+- Sos awesome!

 /////
 <!-- .slide: data-background="url(../../img/webdev/greg-rakozy-129733-unsplash.jpg) no-repeat center" data-background-size="cover" -->